 Design professions are competitive and demanding.
 Future professionals need to gain experience in presenting their work to others and in having their work reviewed.
 Portfolio review is a way to evaluate your design ability and knowledge of design concepts based on work from the foundation-level courses.

 Portfolio review assures that students have acquired an understanding of essential design knowledge and are prepared to move on to more advanced coursework.
 Passing portfolio review is required to change your status from pre-major to full major and, thus, continue in the program.
 You will have only two opportunities to participate in portfolio review.
 Portfolio review is held at different times depending on your major:

-As of your fourth or fifth term in the program (depending on your major), you will be assigned a faculty adviser in addition to your professional academic adviser.
-The faculty member will serve as your internship adviser and be a sounding board for your ideas about how to continue on in your field of choice.
-For interior design, the faculty adviser will also review your study abroad plans as they relate to your major.
+As of your fourth or fifth term in the program (depending on your major), you will be assigned a faculty advisor in addition to your professional academic advisor.
+The faculty member will serve as your internship advisor and be a sounding board for your ideas about how to continue on in your field of choice.
+For interior design, the faculty advisor will also review your study abroad plans as they relate to your major.

 Most of the major-specific courses are offered only during the academic year, so we recommend that you not depend on using summers to move ahead in your major program.
 You may, however, take your liberal education and communication requirements, as well as many electives, in the summer.

 Students who wish to submit transfer studio work for review in lieu of requirements must do so after admission to the program.
 Please note that approved work from studio courses taken at other universities rarely shortens the four-year length of the program.